 Today, the buildings have been converted into a rustic, warm-hearted village that houses some of Cape Town’s most charming architecture.

-The live performances burst the entire mill into life, especially on the weekends, when visitors from all walks of life flock to shop at the craft shops and designer stores.
+Regular live performances bring the entire mill to life.
+They are most common on weekends, when visitors from all walks of life flock to shop at the craft shops and designer stores.

 This bustling hub is situated approximately 10 minutes from the city center.

-This multicultural area was formerly known as Malay Quarter and is well known for its brightly colored houses which are an architectural delight.
+Multicultural Bo-Kaap was formerly known as the Malay Quarter.
+Today, it’s well known for its brightly colored houses, which continue to be an architectural delight in the age of instagram and social media.

-This residential area dates back to the 18th Century and is characterized by vibrant one and two-story houses and romantic cobbled streets
+This residential area dates back to the 18th Century and is characterized by vibrant one and two-story houses on romantic cobbled streets.

 6. Clifton Beach